-- In case of a clogged or plugged mower deck: - 1.
-Disengage the blade clutch (PTO), engage the parking brake, and turn the engine off and remove the ignition key before leaving the seat. - 2.
+• In case of a clogged or plugged mower deck:

+- 1. Disengage the blade clutch (PTO), engage the parking brake, and turn the engine off and remove the ignition key before leaving the seat. - 2.
 Listen to make sure all moving parts have stopped before attempting to lift and visually inspect the deck. - 3.
 Never place hands under the deck.
 Use a stick or similar tool to remove clogged material. - If the cutting blades strike a solid object or the machine begins to vibrate abnormally, immediately disengage the blade clutch (PTO), stop the engine, and wait for all moving parts to stop.
 To prevent accidental starting, disconnect the spark plug wires.
 Thoroughly inspect the mower and repair any damage before restarting the engine and operating the mower.
 Make sure cutter blades are in good condition and blade bolts are torqued to 70 lb·ft (95 N·m). - Do not touch the engine or muffler while the engine is running or immediately after stopping the engine.
-These areas may be hot enough to cause serious burns. - When leaving the machine unattended, disengage the blade clutch (PTO), engage parking brake, stop the engine, and remove the ignition key. - When using a ramp to load or unload the mower, use extreme caution.
+These areas may be hot enough to cause serious burns. - Do not stop or park in or near dry grasses or bushes when operating the mower.
+The heat from the engine or muffler could ignite the dry material. - When leaving the machine unattended, disengage the blade clutch (PTO), engage parking brake, stop the engine, and remove the ignition key. - When using a ramp to load or unload the mower, use extreme caution.
 Avoid sudden acceleration and do not exceed a 15 degree angle incline. - Only use a full-width ramp which helps prevent the mower from tipping and reduces the risk of a wheel going off the ramp.
-Do not use an individual ramps for each side of the mower. - When equipped with a factory authorized hitch kit, do not exceed recommended tow capacities.
-Do not tow with the PTO clutch or mower blades engaged, and do not allow people to ride in or on towed trailers.

-• Use caution when towing on slopes, rough terrain or when conditions limit traction.
+Do not use an individual ramps for each side of the mower.

+- When equipped with a factory authorized hitch kit, do not exceed recommended tow capacities.
+Do not tow with the PTO clutch or mower blades engaged, and do not allow people to ride in or on towed trailers. - Use caution when towing on slopes, rough terrain or when conditions limit traction.
 Do not tow on slopes greater than 5 degrees (9%).